dhayanidhijr/bus-finder/README.md

 Use
 ### `npm start`
-Note: These steps are in align with Google Chrome browser.

 1. Navigate to http://localhost:3000 in Google Chrome
 2. Open Chrome debug window using F12 and select console tab
 3. To refresh the console ouput refresh the application using F5